openshift/ansible-service-broker/docs/specs/add-kubernetes-support.md

 ## Split Out All Cluster logic
 OpenShift is Kubernetes plus a few features, API name changes, and tools.
-In the core ansible-service-broker code, ```pkg/runtime/kubernetes.go``` should be able to account for about 80% of the cluster opertations required by the broker.
+In the core ansible-service-broker code, ```pkg/runtime/kubernetes.go``` should be able to account for about 80% of the cluster operations required by the broker.
 The remaining ~20% will be held in ```pkg/runtime/openshift.go```.

 ### Code